liamc1994/docs/docs/general-Control-vs-Centova-Cast.md

 Control is still under heavy development and currently doesn't offer polished features you might find in other solutions (such as an AutoDJ).

 > Both offers have a free plan or trial.
 We strongly suggest trying it out for free before you order a paid plan.
-If you upgrade, you won't lose your settings and data! rade, you won't lose your settings and data!"
+If you upgrade, you won't lose your settings and data!
-}
-[/block]